 Skip to code content (skip section selection)

-(A) Adult Care Home.
+(A) Group Care Home.

 (1) An assisted living residence in which the housing management provides 24-hour scheduled and unscheduled personal care services to residents, either directly or, for scheduled needs, through formal written agreement with licensed home care or hospice agencies.
-Some licensed adult care homes provide supervision to persons with cognitive impairments whose decisions, if made independently, may jeopardize the safety or well-being of themselves or others and therefore require supervision.
+Some licensed group care homes provide supervision to persons with cognitive impairments whose decisions, if made independently, may jeopardize the safety or well-being of themselves or others and therefore require supervision.

 (B) Apartments.
 Three or more attached dwelling units in a single structure on a single lot, although individual units may be owned by a single or many different entities.
 Apartments are usually multi-story, and individual units can be mixed vertically and/or horizontally.

 (1) No parking space shall be located in a required yard, except for the rear yard.

 (2) No off-street parking space shall be located closer than ten feet to any residential building wall.

 (3) For developments of 40 or more dwelling units, a divided ingress-egress driveway with a landscaped median is required at the main entrance to the community.

 (4) Sidewalks shall be constructed within the interior of the development to link residential buildings with other destinations such as, but not limited to: parking, adjoining streets, mailboxes, trash disposal, adjoining sidewalks or greenways and on-site amenities such as recreation areas.